dextrorsal/quantdesk-v0.1/docs/core-features/what-makes-us-different.md

 **What It Does**: Live price feeds and order book data from major perpetual DEX protocols.

 **Why It Matters to You**:
-- **Live Price Feeds**: Real-time pricing from Drift, Jupiter, Raydium, Orca
+- **Live Price Feeds**: Real-time pricing from major perpetual DEX protocols
 - **Order Book Depth**: See bid/ask liquidity across all DEX protocols
 - **Volume & Market Stats**: Trading volume, funding rates, open interest
 - **Cross-Protocol Comparison**: Compare prices and liquidity across DEXs